teleprint-me/sdl-examples/docs/dda.md

 We can define a data structure representing a point to manage the coordinates of points.

-First we define a data structure representing points that contain precision, having a higher fidelity and range of expression.
+First, we define a data structure representing points that use floating-point precision, offering higher fidelity and range of expression.

 ```c
 // NOTE: We should use struct SDL_FPoint.